troyhacks/MoonLight/docs/gettingstarted/installation.md

 **Step 1**: Make a **WiFi connection** to the ESP32-device, it should present itself in the list of WiFi access points of your computer, phone or tablet.

    <img width="200" src="https://github.com/user-attachments/assets/9a146e3c-1a53-4906-ad2a-d70215efcf4b" />

+!!! tip "Reset"
+    Some boards need a reset to show up.
+Press the reset button on the ESP32 or press Reset in Step 8 above

 **Step 2**: After connecting, MoonLight will show up in a **web browser** (all browsers supported).
 You will see this screen, select WiFi Station.